lox/ecsy/README.md

 ECSy [![Build Status](https://travis-ci.org/lox/ecsy.svg?branch=master)](https://travis-ci.org/lox/ecsy)
 =============

-A tool for managing and deploying ECS clusters, because the [official one](https://github.com/aws/amazon-ecs-cli) is [terrible](#why-not-amazon-ecs-cli)
+A tool for creating and managing ECS clusters using CloudFormation.

 Originally `99designs/ecs-cli`, many thanks to those guys for being awesome and making it possible for me to release it open-source.

 ## Features

  * CloudFormation based - Network stack, ECS cluster and ECS services
- * Support for managing ECS services with ELB loadbalancers
+ * Support for managing ECS services with ALB loadbalancers
  * Designed for managing many ECS clusters
  * Built-in support for common third-party services like Datadog
- * Derives ECS Task Definitions from docker-compose v2 definitions

 ## Installing